alessioprestileo/react-seed/README.md

 # React seed

 This project can be used as a seed for a React project.
+Edit by Karl-Erik

 ## Table of Contents